hellcasterz/airl-cv/README.md

   - As epochs were in the range of 40–80, **MultiStepLR** produced less smooth curves.
   - However, **71% accuracy** was still achieved with MultiStepLR.

- # Grounding SAM
- I have read both SAM and SAM 2 papers available and also read about CLIP, DINO, and Grounding DINO, and tried to work with them, but I was not able to run implement them in the gviven time constraints.